SAP/luigi/docs/luigi-core-api.md

 ### Elements

-Use these functions to get DOM elements.
+ Use these functions to get DOM elements:

 #### getLuigiContainer